Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 * the updates to an Actor object made after a migration and/or deactivation event, and
 * the Announcement activity which a source server propagates to inform followers of said Actor object update

+Our proposal clarifies semantics and behavior of the earlier [FEP-7628][FEP-7628] on which it strictly relies.
+It also proposes a simple, additive approach to use the above to express "deactivated" Actors.
-Our proposal clarifies semantics and behavior of these "deactivated" Actors to better accomodate migrations to new forms of Actor object, such as "Nomadic"-style Portable Actors as described in [FEP-ef61: Portable Objects][FEP-ef61] and "Independently-hosted" Actor objects as described in [FEP-7952][FEP-7952].
+It also accomodates migrations to new forms of Actor object, such as "Nomadic"-style Portable Actors as described in [FEP-ef61: Portable Objects][FEP-ef61] and "Independently-hosted" Actor objects as described in [FEP-7952][FEP-7952], both for conforming and non-conforming consumers.
 As such, fully implementing all optional features of this proposal would require implementing [FEP-521a: Representing actor's public keys][FEP-521a], which adds terms to the Actor object for publishing a verification method to verify assertions about the Actor independently of domain.
-It also proposes a general notation for the "deactivation" of accounts as a special case of the above process.

 ### Current Approaches